 It also contains a lymph-draining complex called Actigym.
 While it’s no replacement for a good work out, it does encourage a sleeker-looking physique as it has a diuretic effect that helps to reduce water retention.
 It’s lightweight yet hydrating formula also contains peptides that help encourage collagen production, prevent inflammation and encourage cellular renewal.

 Get a good night’s sleep

 When they say ‘sleep is medicine’, they’re not kidding.
 A good night’s sleep has a positive effect on all your body’s functions including your kidneys’ renal nerves that are involved with the management of balancing fluid and sodium.
-If you’re consistently not getting enough sleep, be it due to insomnia or sleep apnea, make an appointment with one of the specialist doctors at Sleep Renewal who can help you improve your pillow time.

 In short, it is possible to ease water retention, but your best bet will be to make use of several of these solutions, not just one, to enjoy a slimmer-looking silhouette.